masesgroup/KNet/src/documentation/articles/usageConnect.md

 > [!IMPORTANT]
 > The **dotnet tool** needs a JRE/JDK installed within the system

-## Usage
+#### Usage

-To use the Connect interface (KNetConnect) runs a command like the following:
+To use the .NET hosted runtime Connect interface (KNetConnect) runs a command like the following:

 - **dotnet tool**